-- (a) subject to the applicable contributory drainage area limitation specified at Section 22-10A.4.O.2; - (b) designed to infiltrate into the subsoil; - (c) designed with underdrains; - (d) designed to maintain at least a 10-foot wide area of native vegetation along at least 50 percent of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation; - (e) designed with a slope of less than two percent; - (f) designed with a slope of equal to or greater than two percent; - (g) manufactured treatment devices that meet the definition of green infrastructure at Section II; - (h) manufactured treatment devices that do not meet the definition of green infrastructure at Section 22-10A.2. - G. An alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate may be used if the design engineer demonstrates the capability of the proposed alternative stormwater management measure and/or the validity of the alternative rate or method to the municipality.
-A copy of any approved alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate shall be provided to the Department in accordance with Section 22-10A.6.B.
-Alternative stormwater management measures may be used to satisfy the requirements at Section 22-10A.4.O only if the measures meet the definition of green infrastructure at Section 22-10A.2.
-Alternative stormwater management measures that function in a similar manner to a BMP listed at Section 22-10A.4.O.2 are subject to the contributory drainage area limitation specified at Section 22-10A.4.O.2 for that similarly functioning BMP.
-Alternative stormwater management measures approved in accordance with this subsection that do not function in a similar manner to any BMP listed at Section 22-10A.4.O.2 shall have a contributory drainage area less than or equal to 2.5 acres, except for alternative stormwater management measures that function similarly to cisterns, grass swales, green roofs, standard constructed wetlands, vegetative filter strips, and wet ponds, which are not subject to a contributory drainage area limitation.
+- (a) subject to the applicable contributory drainage area limitation specified at Section 284-4.O.2; - (b) designed to infiltrate into the subsoil; - (c) designed with underdrains; - (d) designed to maintain at least a 10-foot wide area of native vegetation along at least 50 percent of the shoreline and to include a stormwater runoff retention component designed to capture stormwater runoff for beneficial reuse, such as irrigation; - (e) designed with a slope of less than two percent; - (f) designed with a slope of equal to or greater than two percent;

+- (g) manufactured treatment devices that meet the definition of green infrastructure at Section 2;(h) manufactured treatment devices that do not meet the definition of green - infrastructure at Section 2.

+- G. An alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate may be used if the design engineer demonstrates the capability of the proposed alternative stormwater management measure and/or the validity of the alternative rate or method to the municipality.
+A copy of any approved alternative stormwater management measure, alternative removal rate, and/or alternative method to calculate the removal rate shall be provided to the Department in accordance with Section 284-6.B.
+Alternative stormwater management measures may be used to satisfy the requirements at Section 284-4.O only if the measures meet the definition of green infrastructure at Section 284-2.
+Alternative stormwater management measures that function in a similar manner to a BMP listed at Section O.2 are subject to the contributory drainage area limitation specified at Section O.2 for that similarly functioning BMP.
+Alternative stormwater management measures approved in accordance with this subsection that do not function in a similar manner to any BMP listed at Section O.2 shall have a contributory drainage area less than or equal to 2.5 acres, except for alternative stormwater management measures that function similarly to cisterns, grass swales, green roofs, standard constructed wetlands, vegetative filter strips, and wet ponds, which are not subject to a contributory drainage area limitation.
 Alternative measures that function similarly to standard constructed wetlands or wet ponds shall not be used for compliance with the stormwater runoff quality standard unless a variance in accordance with N.J.A.C.
-7:8-4.6 or a waiver from strict compliance in accordance with Section 22-10A.4.D is granted from Section 22-10A.4.O.
+7:8-4.6 or a waiver from strict compliance in accordance with Section 284-4.D is granted from Section 284-4.O. - H. Whenever the stormwater management design includes one or more BMPs that will infiltrate stormwater into subsoil, the design engineer shall assess the hydraulic impact on the groundwater table and design the site, so as to avoid adverse hydraulic impacts.
+Potential adverse hydraulic impacts include, but are not limited to, exacerbating a naturally or seasonally high-water table, so as to cause surficial ponding, flooding of basements, or interference with the proper operation of subsurface sewage disposal systems or other subsurface structures within the zone of influence of the groundwater mound, or interference with the proper functioning of the stormwater management measure itself.